samanajd2/Windows-OpenVPN-Xor/README.md

 # Windows-OpenVPN-Xor
 Latest OpenVPN for windows with Xor Patch Applied

-[lawtancool](https://github.com/lawtancool/openvpn-windows-xor) stopped to applying the tunnelblick Xor patches to the new versions of OpenVPN.
+[lawtancool](https://github.com/lawtancool/openvpn-windows-xor) stopped to applying the tunnelblick Xor patches to the newer versions of OpenVPN.